How do we know what is a suitable communication system for individual students?

 What communication systems are used at Park Lane?

-At Park Lane we pride ourselves with endeavouring to find a system that works for an individual, below are a range of systems that you can expect to see at Park Lane.
+At Park Lane we pride ourselves with endeavouring to find a system that works for an individual, below is a range of systems that you can expect to see at Park Lane